shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

     scenario += marketplace.collect_management_rewards(sp.record(amount = sp.mutez(1000), address = admin.address)).run(sender = admin)
 ```

 Check out the complete code on smartpy. [here](https://smartpy.io/ide?cid=QmVGqtBwNNnxwdFPrnmZYnQGq5PEQGSGMQwrB53rMtuJfg&k=6c6a8bdfdaf5a2893854)

-### Deploy the contract
+## Deploying the contract

 Now, We are going to deploy both contracts.

 In the smartpy output, click the `Deploy Michelson Project`

 ![image](../../../.gitbook/assets/tezos-nft-market-10.png)

 Then will open a new page.
 Select the network where you want to deploy the smart contract.
 Then select the account which will be used to deploy the smart contract.

 Now Click on the `Estimated Cost From Rpc` to estimate the fee in tezos to deploy the contract.
 Make sure the account you are using has that much.

 ![image](../../../.gitbook/assets/tezos-nft-market-9.png)

 Before deploying we will change the admin for this contract.
 Update the address string to your public address.

 ![image](../../../.gitbook/assets/tezos-nft-market-3.png)

 Now click the `Deploy contract` button.
 This will generate the address for the deployed contract save that.

 ![image](../../../.gitbook/assets/tezos-nft-market-7.png)

 And we have deployed the `Token` contract successfully.
 Now let us deploy the `MarketPlace` Contract.

-Now again, In the Smartpy output, Click the deploy contract for the `MarketPlace` Contract.
+Now again, In the Smartpy output, Click the deploy contract button for the `MarketPlace` Contract.

 ![image](../../../.gitbook/assets/tezos-nft-market-5.png)

 We will repeat the same steps for this one also.
-First, We will select the account, then we will Estimated cost.
+First, We will select the account, then we will Estimate the cost.

 Once these 2 steps are done, we will update the initial storage.
 Change the contract address here to the contract address we got after deploying the `Token` contract.

 ![image](../../../.gitbook/assets/tezos-nft-market-2.png)

 And now we can deploy this contract as well by clicking the `Deploy contract` button.
 And save the address of this contract.

 Now we have deployed both the contracts.
 Now we can update the `admin` by calling the `setAdminstator` entry point.

 ![image](../../../.gitbook/assets/tezos-nft-market-1.png)

-> Note: you can update the ipfs hash, which can be done in the tests.
+> Note: you can update the IPFS hash, which can be done in the tests.

 # Front End

-We will build the frontend using React.js, Redux for state management, Taquito for interacting with the contract, and Becon SDK for wallet connection.
+We will build the frontend using React.js, Redux for state management, Taquito for interacting with the contract, and Beacon SDK for wallet connection.

 To get the boilerplate setup, we will clone a Template that includes a wallet connection and gives a basic idea of invoking the entry points.